IbeVT/DAI-AdaptiveCruiseControl/README.md

 ComputerVision.py and controller2d.py are used in the carla_env.py file to implement the correct behaviour.

+Results.docx describes the logging using wandb, the findings, and insights.
+This document also describes our results and explains why we think that the results were as they were.

 <-> HOW TO USE <->
 Steps from when you have a SSH connection:
 1) cd ..